A 100 year old idea is realized - a mirror is built up in the mountain side of Rjukan, to capture the sunlight and send it into the market square.

 Rjukan is home to a thriving little community which manages without the sun for almost six months of the year.
-Rjukan lies at the bottom of a valley that is oriented east to west, with Gaustatoppen (at 1883 metres over sea level) and the other surrounding mountains immediately south of the town rendering the city sun-free from September to March.
+Rjukan lies at the bottom of a valley that is oriented east to west, with Gaustatoppen (at 1883 meters over sea level) and the other surrounding mountains immediately south of the town rendering the city sun-free from September to March.

 Rjukan was built by Hydro´s founder Sam Eyde at the beginning of the last century.
 The town was planned with the best architects and engineers of the time, by Norsk Hydro – a so-called “company town”.

 The combination of hydro power, industrial history, and architecture form the basis for Norway´s nomination of Rjukan (and Notodden) as candidates for UNESCO´s World Heritage Site list.
-This will most likely be formalised on the official list in 2015.
+This will most likely be formalized on the official list in 2015.

 The sun mirror 1913 to 2013

 The founder of Rjukan Sam Eyde launched the idea in 1913 of a “Solspeil”, or sun mirror, above Rjukan.
 He saw the importance of giving his workers the opportunities for sunlight in the winter.
-This idea is one of the few Sam Eyde did not manage to follow-through to completion.
+This idea is one of the few Sam Eyde did not manage to follow through to completion.

 Instead, his successors built a gondola in 1928 to transport Rjukan´s inhabitants to the winter sunshine.
 This gondola is called Krossobanen.
 It remains functional, and is an important connection between the town and the mountains, where the sun´s rays are limited to in the winter months.
 Krossobanen transports thousands of people to the mountains every year.